Biber (submarine): Surviving examples

 Three more Bibers can be seen in the Netherlands; one in Vlissingen, at Fort Rammekens, and another at the Overloon War Museum.
 The third Biber is privately owned and displayed outdoors at the entrance to Siegerpark in Amsterdam, it has been painted red and white and serves as an advertising sign.

 Other Bibers are displayed at the Deutsches Museum in Munich, the Technikmuseum Speyer in Speyer and the Rheinmuseum in Emmerich am Rhein, Germany.

-About 130 Bibers was left in Norway at the time of the German surrender.
+About 130 Bibers were left in Norway at the time of the German surrender.
 Today, 5 of these are kept in original or restored condition at various museums: One at the Royal Norwegian Navy Museum, one at the Haakonsvern naval base, one at Kvalvik coastal fortress outside Kristiansund, one at Tellevik coastal fortress outside Bergen and one at Søgne vicary outside Søgne.

 Other examples are displayed at the Blockhaus d'Éperlecques in Northern France, and at the Potts Park amusement park in Minden, Germany.